Why one week? Why not two or more?

 I am planning to fly to Ohio from out of town.
 How will I get to Denison from the airport?

-John Glenn Columbus International Airport is located about 20 miles east of Granville.
+John Glenn Columbus International Airport is located about 20 miles west of Granville.
 Reynolds staff (all certified safe drivers) meet students at the airport and provide transportation to campus in Denison vans.
 The trip takes about 35 minutes.
 There is no charge for this service.
 We also provide return transportation at the week’s end.
 Late arrivals and early departures will incur an extra charge.
 We do not have room for family members to accompany students in the Denison vans.

 When do I need to arrive on campus for the workshop?
 When should I plan to leave?